Essential oils are everywhere in the world of beauty. You’ll find them in skin care, body care and hair care products.

 Some essential oils contain compounds called furanocourmarins.
 These compounds react when exposed to sunlight, in particular UVA rays, which penetrate clouds and glass.
 When applied to the skin, essential oils can suddenly activate photo-dermatitis irrespective of whether or not you may have experienced dermatitis in the past.

 The worst offenders are essential oils that are commonly used in skin are products, including Angelica Root, Bergamot, Bitter Orange, Cumin, Fig Leaf Absolute, Grapefruit, Lemon, Lime, Mandarin Leaf, Neroli, and Rue.
 Mandarin, Parsley Leaf, Petitgrain, Mandarin and Tangerine also contain furanocourmarins, but at lower levels.
 Reactions can occur up to 12 hours after application following skin exposure to sunlight.

 While it really is best to avoid essential oils in skin care products, this is not so easy.
-Look for bergapten / furanocoumarin free versions, such as Bergamot – steam distilled, Lemon – steam distilled, Lime – steam distilled, Mandarin – cold pressed, Sweet Orange – cold pressed.
+There are some better options, such as those that don’t contain the irritant compounds.
+Look for bergapten/furanocoumarin free versions, such as Bergamot – steam distilled, Lemon – steam distilled, Lime – steam distilled, Mandarin – cold pressed, Sweet Orange – cold pressed.

 Skin care brands that are going to the effort of selecting these better versions are most likely going to want to tell you about them on their label!
 If this is not spelled out, assume they are using the standard, more irritating versions.

 Even though these steam-distilled essential oils may not cause skin sensitisation when exposed to sunlight, they should not be in your skin care products in anything but very small amounts.